 Who does HIPAA apply to?

-• Covered entities: Health plans, healthcare clearinghouses, and healthcare providers who electronically transmit health information.
+• Covered entities: This includes health plans, healthcare clearinghouses, and healthcare providers who electronically transmit health information.
+These organizations are directly subject to all HIPAA rules for cloud storage, SFTP transfer, and PHI access.

 What is the HITECH Act?